shalommmitz/simple-scan/README.md

 5. Export the HTTP packets
    We might need to customize the actual commands parameters (which are stored in the .xml files).
 For this end,we will now export the packets: In Wireshark, choose from the menu bar at the top: "File" --> "Export Objects" --> "HTTP".
 Then select "Save all", select a directory and click on "Open" to save all the packets.

-### Modify the 'scan' script to fit your scanner
-  Using any editor, change the values of the variables "host", "port" and "path".
-Step 5: Run the modified "./scan" script
-  The scanner should start scanning and save the image as "image.jiff".
-  Troubleshooting TBD

 ### Creating new .xml files

 TBD